Prompt Search

 Search Suggestions

 Before you type your own search, you’ll see suggestion chips that provide quick-start options.
 These suggestions are AI-generated based on your previous searches and are personalized to your search patterns and library.
 Simply click any suggestion to run that search immediately.
+The suggestions appear as small, clickable tags and adapt over time to reflect your most common search themes and preferences.Understanding Your Results

 Results Overview

-- Total number of results (e.g., “47 Results”)
+When your search completes, you’ll see:- Total number of results (e.g., “47 Results”)

 - Your search query displayed in a highlighted badge